Tryptic Soya Agar acc. to EP/USP/JP (TSA)

 |Storage conditions:||Dry, in closed bag, at 15 – 22°C.|

-Tryptone Soya Agar is a very nutrient-rich universal growth for the microbiological examination of non-sterile products.
+Tryptone Soya Agar is used for the microbiological examination of non-sterile products.
 A general purpose agar medium, containing two peptones, which will support the growth of a wide variety of organisms.
-It is suitable for the cultivation both of aerobic and anaerobic bacteria, the latter being grown either in deep cultures or by incubation under anaerobic conditions as well as yeasts and moulds.
+It is suitable for the cultivation of both aerobic and anaerobic bacteria, the latter being grown either in deep cultures or by incubation under anaerobic conditions as well as yeasts and moulds.

 The high numbers of microorganisms detectable using Tryptone Soya Agar is due to the addition of peptones gained from enzumatic hydrolysis of casein protein and soya proteins.
 It therfore includes - besides others - the detection of Listeria spp, Pasteurella spp, Vibrio spp, Haemophilus vaginalis or Candida spp.